zhangjyr/aibrix/docs/development/README.md

 > **NOTE**: Ensure that the samples have default values for testing purposes.

-### Run Demo App to Verify AIBricks Functionality
+### Run Demo App to Verify AIBrix Functionality

-Start a demo application on Kubernetes and verify the functionality and effectiveness of the AIBricks suite.
+Start a demo application on Kubernetes and verify the functionality and effectiveness of the AIBrix suite.
 We provide some demo application YAMLs at `TODO: link to demo application YAMLs`.

 ### Uninstall and Undeploy